-We don’t know the details of your story, but we do know you’re not alone.
+We don’t know the details of your story, but we do know you’re not alone when it comes to family secrets.
 Maybe an at-home genetics test showed that you have an unknown biological parent.
 Maybe a stranger emailed out of the blue to say you’re their sibling.
 Maybe Mom confessed that Dad’s angry, abusive alcoholism was due to his own childhood abuse.
 Maybe Grandma always said Grandpa was a “good” Christian man who died in combat, then her old diaries reveal that he left the family for another woman …

 Family secrets have been around as long as there have been families.
 So, forever.
 And people’s reasons for keeping those secrets haven’t changed much, either: to cover up broken rules and lies and shame, and to try to protect themselves or others from embarrassment and judgment and possible punishment.